This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- 8 oz rice noodles
+- 8 oz rice or wheat noodles preferably thin, round noodles

-- 0.8 oz garlic, finely minced, about 5 cloves
+- 0.8 oz garlic finely minced, about 5 cloves

-- Pinch coarse sea salt
+- Small pinch coarse sea salt

-- 3 tbsp chili garlic sauce, plus more for serving
+- 3 tbsp chili garlic sauce plus more for serving

-- 2 bulb scallions, diced
+- 2 scallions diced

-- Sprinkle toasted white sesame seeds
+- Toasted white sesame seeds for serving

-- Small handful Cilantro, finely chopped, optional
+- Small handful cilantro finely chopped, optional

 Instructions

-- As soon as the noodles are al dente, reserve ¼ cup of noodle cooking liquid.
-Add the noodles straight to the pan with the sauce.
-Turn heat up to medium-high, pour in the reserved noodle liquid, and toss to combine the noodles with the sauce until the sauce is thick and glossy.
+- Toss the noodles.
+Reserve ¼ cup of the noodle cooking water, then transfer the noodles directly into the pan with the sauce.
+Turn the heat to medium-high.
+Add the reserved noodle water and toss until the noodles are well coated and the sauce looks glossy.

 Notes